arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 {:start="3"}
 3. **price per experiment.** The more observations you have the merrier.
-   We already found there is a ton of things happening in our biology, and to find or at least a majority of them in an unbiased manner, a number of attempts is required.
+   We already found there are a ton of things happening in our biology, and to find all or at least a majority of them in an unbiased manner, a number of attempts is required.

    Pooled screens are very efficient in experiment material: every cell is turned into a tiny individual experiment.
    With all multiplexing/overloading tricks, a *cost-per-cell* in scRNAseq is comparable to *cost-per-well* in cell painting.